Tsai vs Han: Taiwan's top two presidential candidates - France 24

 Her 2020 campaign has remained largely gaffe-free as she pushes the idea that the DPP will stand up to China and maintain Taiwan's position as one of Asia's most progressive democracies.

-While the economy has fared well during her tenure, it remains her Achilles heel with opponents saying the DPP has needlessly antagonised China and left Taiwan struggling as a result.
+While the economy has fared well during her tenure even in the midst of the global trade war, it is the main attack point for her opponents who accuse the DPP of needlessly antagonising China and leaving Taiwan struggling as a result.

 - Han Kuo-yu -